corbym/gogiven/README.md

 Go Givens parses your test file and produces a human-readable output in a specified directory, containing all the tests, captured data and other related information regarding your test such as success or failure.

 Go Givens was inspired by YATSPEC, a BDD framework employed extensively by Sky Network Services (part of Sky, a UK tv company).
-As mentioned above, another similar product is jGiven](http://jgiven.org).
+As mentioned above, another similar product is [JGiven](http://jgiven.org).

 ### Why?

 Capturing your test method as test output is the only real way to show it's intention.
 You can refactor a test, and have the output update accordingly when the test runs.
-Unlike other frameworks, you can use function names to declare intent, and refactoring the function will affect the test.
+Unlike other go BDD frameworks, you can use function names to declare intent, and refactoring the function will affect the test.
 E.g.

 ```go
 Given(testing, someData)..